-If you have made any of these experiences, I would like to offer you a systematic approach to understanding and working with these aggregates.
-Any window aggregate function we came across manifests only five design decisions you have to take.
+If you have encountered any of these situations, I can present you with a methodical approach to comprehending and handling these groups.
+Every window aggregate function we have encountered involves only five design choices.

 Here they are:

-Third, decide how many or over how many rows back and forth you would like to go to meet your desired result.
-The right preceding-following settings inside the over() part determine whether you create a moving average, cumulate results, or a training comparison of values.
+Determine the number of rows and columns for your desired result.
+The preceding and following settings in the over() function determine whether you create a moving average, cumulative result, or a comparison of values.

 CREATE SET TABLE TABLE_A_S3 (A INTEGER, B INTEGER, C INTEGER, D INTEGER ) PRIMARY INDEX (A) ;